HunterGhost27/Scribe-Scrolls-and-Skillbooks/README.md

 ## ⚠ IMPORTANT ⚠

-The mod has been recently updated ~~rewritten~~ to use the script-extender.
+The mod has been recently updated (/rewritten) to use the script-extender.
 This enables the mod to dynamically generate scribing recipes for vanilla and modded scrolls-&-skillbooks.
 Unfortunately there was no easy way to maintain compatibility with existing saves.
 As such using the updated version can cause issues for existing playthroughs.
-Unfortunately again, steam has probably updated your mod already.
-For anyone who has a playthrough in session: you should enable the `legacyCompatibilityMode` in `Osiris Data/S7Central.json`.
-You only need to do this if you wish to continue a playthrough you started with this mod's previous version.
+If the update causes issues, you can enable the `legacyCompatibilityMode` in `Osiris Data/S7Central.json`.
+You only need to do this if you wish to continue a playthrough you started with this mod's previous version and are experiencing problems.
 Any new-games should have it turned off.
 I apologize for the inconvinence caused.
 The mod might work as in `legacyMode` if you don't have the script-extender.

 ## About the Mod